-Breakaway Effects® LTD was founded in 1991 by current company director Neil Upington, and has been supplying breakaway glass & ceramic props to a long list of film, television and theatrical productions worldwide for more than 20 years.
+Breakaway Effects® LTD was founded in 1991 by current company director Neil Upington, and has been supplying breakaway glass & ceramic props to a long list of film, television and theatrical productions worldwide for nearly 30 years.
 Originally located in a small workshop in Shepperton Film Studios, in 2002 we opened up a second workshop in Tiverton, Devon, and have since expanded further, taken on more staff and in 2010 moved up to a larger premises within Shepperton Studios.
-We have also augmented the service we can give to our customers by branching out into areas such as real glass ‘Twin’ hire & purchase (available where an item code is prefixed by ‘T’), and plastic Stagesafe® versions of some of our breakaway products, available where an item is prefixed by ‘S’.
+We have also augmented the service we can give to our customers by branching out into areas such as real glass/ceramic ‘Twin’ hire & purchase, and plastic Stagesafe® versions of some of our breakaway products.
 We also invented the ‘Boingy Box’, our own patented packing system to allow items to be shipped more safely.

 We’re the current Guinness World Record holder for the largest single breakaway sheet, and structure ever produced.
 In 2011, we were asked to produce huge sheets of ice to break a world record, in a stunt created to mark ‘Remember A Charity’ Week (12th – 18th September 2011) which aimed to encourage people to leave a gift to charity in their will.